 Expectations of our bank feed service

 We are confident in our bank feed provider Yodlee to provide a reliable service connecting to bank feeds and importing transactions.
-However - due to the nature of using a bank feed aggregator (as opposed to direct feeds with the bank, which are not possible in most cases) to import our users' transactions into PocketSmith - on occasion we experience issues with bank feed connections or imported transactions.
+However - due to the nature of bank feed aggregation (as opposed to building direct feeds with the bank) to import our users' transactions into PocketSmith - on occasion we experience issues with bank feed connections or imported transactions.

 In most cases, we are able to open an investigation with Yodlee to identify and resolve any bank feed problems.
 However, because we can not guarantee that bank feeds will work perfectly 100% of the time, we do recommend that users compare transactions with their online banking as a way to ensure, or identify, whether their transactions have been imported correctly.
 We are happy to assist with this process, but it’s important that anyone who is using the PocketSmith software is informed that issues beyond our control do occur with bank feeds.

 Once we open an investigation with Yodlee, we are not given a timeframe from them as to how long they’ll take to resolve the issue.
 Many issues can be solved within a few days, however, more complicated issues can take many weeks!
 Where possible, we will keep our users informed with any information about the progress of the investigation.

 Sometimes bank feed problems are user account-specific.
-This means, that the issue is not related to a known current bank feed issues, and, unfortunately, we can’t know when one-off incidences of this type will occur.
+This means, that the issue is not related to a known current bank feed issue, and unfortunately, we can’t predict when one-off incidences of this type will occur.
 When these incidences are brought to our attention, we take action by providing Yodlee with as much information as possible and keeping users informed.

 Connected bank feeds are read-only